cmarquardt/docker-gitlab-ce-subgit/README.md

 ## Related

 Bertrand Roussel provides at standalone Docker image ([corfr/subgit](https://registry.hub.docker.com/u/corfr/subgit/) | [Github](https://github.com/CoRfr/docker-subgit)) for an alternative approach to use SubGit with (in fact any) dockerized git repository servers.

+If you are looking for a Docker image combining GitLab's Eb´nterprise Edition (EE, which requires a valid license) with SubGit, please check out [marq/gitlab-ee-subgit](https://hub.docker.com/r/marq/gitlab-ee-subgit/).